 Yokohama and Tokyo have always been business centers and trading bases since the early Meiji period.

-Some neighbourhoods have kept their historical architecture, making them testimonies of the time passing by, while subjected to the influence of modern western-style buildings.
+Some neighborhoods have kept their historical architecture, making them testimonies of the time passing by, while subjected to the influence of modern western-style buildings.

 RWANDA, LAND OF A THOUSAND HILLS [52’]

 A condensed version of the African continent